ostis-ai/py-sc-client/README.md

 ## connect
 Connect to the server by the URL.
 Run the client in another thread.

-*Parameters*: URL of the sc-server as a string.
+*Parameters*: A URL of the sc-server as a string.

 ```py
 from sc_client import client